-- by changing one variable, all other variables remain the same, i.e. ceteris paribus; - in conditions of possible currency movements in relation to the euro, denar exchange rate in relation to the euro retains the stable value: - non-correlation between interest rate movements and exchange rate movements.
+- by changing one variable, all other variables remain the same, i.e. ceteris paribus; - in conditions of potential trends in the other currencies in relation to the euro, Denar exchange rate in relation to the euro retains the stable value; - non-correlation between interest rate trends and trends in the foreign exchange rate.